 Managing the Financing Process

 - Bring in the experts - Check references

-- > Interest rates are big part of picture; but also look at other up-front costs - Compare net funds to district to the net payment(s) by district - > Is disclosure complete, accurate, and not misleading? - How complicated is the ongoing management?
+- Compare net funds to district to the net payment(s) by district - Is disclosure complete, accurate, and not misleading? - How complicated is the ongoing management?
 Who is going to do it?